pikvm/pikvm/pages/Community_FAQ.md

 ### Do I need a power splitter?
 Why do I need one?
 - Yes for RPi4, No for ZeroW
 - Yes, otherwise you could back power the pi and or the target
-- You can get a Y cable from amazon and mod one of the leads - Please see getting started guide
+- You can get a Y cable from amazon and mod one of the leads - Please see getting started guide - or see below for [non modding of Y cable](https://github.com/pikvm/pikvm/blob/master/pages/Community_FAQ.md#useful-links)
-- You can get a power splitter board from Tindi or PiShop (Links provided below)
+- You can get a power splitter board from Tindi or PiShop [(Links provided below)](https://github.com/pikvm/pikvm/blob/master/pages/Community_FAQ.md#useful-links)
 - If you have the v3 HAT - This is built in

 ### I can't get the KVM KB to work on my ZeroW!